Buyer GuideBuyer evaluation

 If you're a Shopify operator searching for procurement software, you're almost certainly trying to solve some combination of: see real-time inventory, forecast what to order, generate purchase orders, send them to suppliers, track replies, reconcile invoices, and post bills to accounting.
 The Shopify app store has many tools that solve a slice of this.
 Very few solve all of it.

-This is a ranked list of procurement software for Shopify stores in 2026, with the architectural shape of each tool, the segment it actually serves, and the price of buying multiple to fill the gaps.
-We're LineNow; we believe we're the most complete answer for most Shopify SMBs.
-We'll explain why, and where the alternatives are better.
+This is a ranked list of procurement software for Shopify stores in 2026, with the architectural shape of each tool, the segment it actually serves, and the price of buying multiple tools to fill the gaps.
+We're LineNow, so this guide explains where our closed-loop procurement workflow fits and where alternatives are better.

 Shopify knows what sold.
 LineNow knows what needs to be bought, what the supplier changed, and whether the invoice will match.